bhannis/Poseidon/README.md

 http://dx.doi.org/10.1098/rspb.2017.0722

 Poseidon is just a small collection of R scripts that allow readers to reproduce the sensitivity tests described in this study, and to run numerical experiments of their own.
 Users are referred to the paper for background, rationale, and examples.
 To set up and run Poseidon simulations, see the “runPoseidon.R” script.

-For more information or questions, please contact:
-Bjarte Hannisdal: bjarte.hannisdal@uib.no
-or
-Lee Hsiang Liow: l.h.liow@ibv.uio.no